IMJLA/Export-Permission/README.md

 - Share permissions (ToDo enhancement; for now only NTFS permissions are reported)

 Behavior:
-- Resolves the TargetPath parameter
+- Resolves each path in the TargetPath parameter
-  - Local folder paths become UNC paths using the administrative shares, so the computer name is shown in reports
+  - Local paths become UNC paths using the administrative shares, so the computer name is shown in reports
-  - DFS folder paths become all of their UNC folder targets, including disabled ones
+  - DFS paths become all of their UNC folder targets, including disabled ones
   - Mapped network drives become their UNC paths
-- Gets all permissions for the target folder
+- Gets all permissions for the resolved paths
 - Gets non-inherited permissions for subfolders (if specified)
 - Exports the permissions to a .csv file
 - Uses ADSI to get information about the accounts and groups listed in the permissions